Renddslow/mattmcelwee.com/content/sourcebooks/curriculum.md

 It has been highlighted too (and Milgrom draws on this definition in his Numbers commentary) that we might better render this as, "train up a child in the way that is right for them."
 This is a very important distinction.

-**2 Chronicles 15**

-## On a Good Polis

-Plato. _The Republic_.

-Federalist no. 10.

-Deuteronomy 17

-After Babel
+## A Good, Liberal, and Enlightened [Polis](https://en.wikipedia.org/wiki/Polis#The_polis_in_Ancient_Greek_philosophy)

+Aristotle.
+(2004). _Nicomachean Ethics_ (Thomson, H. T. J. A. K., Trans.).
+Penguin Classics.
+(Originally published c.
+335 – 322 BCE)

+Haidt, J. (2022, April 11). _Why the Past 10 Years of American Life Have Been Uniquely Stupid_.
+The Atlantic. https://www.theatlantic.com/magazine/archive/2022/05/social-media-democracy-trust-babel/629369/

+Locke, J. (1996). _Some Thoughts Concerning Education and of the Conduct of the Understanding_ (Grant, R. W., & Tarcov, N., Eds.).
+Hackett Publishing Company, Inc. (Original work published 1693)

+Madison, J. (n.d.). _Federalist Papers No. 10 (1787)_. https://billofrightsinstitute.org/primary-sources/federalist-no-10

+Plato.
+(2007). _The Republic_ (Lee, D., Trans.).
+Penguin Classics.
+(Originally published c.
+375 BCE)

+Rousseau, J. J. (2012). _Of the Social Contract and Other Political Writings_ (Bertram, C., Ed., Hoare, Q., Trans.).
+Penguin Classics.
+(Originally published 1762)

 ## On the Christian Case for Love of Nation

-The Four Loves.
+Lewis, C. S. (2017). _The Four Loves_ (Reissue edition).
+HarperOne.

-_How to Be a Patriotic Christian: Love of Country as Love of Neighbor_.
+Mouw, R. J. (2022). _How to Be a Patriotic Christian: Love of Country as Love of Neighbor_.
+IVP.

+Schiess, K. (2020). _The Liturgy of Politics: Spiritual Formation for the Sake of Our Neighbor_.
+IVP.

-## On Liberalism and Pluralism
+## On Pedagogy

-Locke, J. _Some Thoughts Concerning Education_.

-The Demands of Liberal Education

-Amusing Ourselves to Death.

-Pedagogy of the Oppressed

-Bauers, S. W. _The Well-Trained Mind: A Guide to Classical Education at Home._
+Bauers, S. W. (2016) _The Well-Trained Mind: A Guide to Classical Education at Home_ (4th edition).
+W. W. Norton & Company.
+(Originally published 1999)

+Freire, P. (2018). _Pedagogy of the Oppressed: 50th Anniversary Edition_ (4th edition).
+Bloomsbury Academic.
+(Originally published 1968)

+Levinson, M. (1999). _The Demands of Liberal Education_.
+Oxford University Press.

+Postman, N. (2005). _Amusing Ourselves to Death_ (Anniversary edition).
+Penguin Books.

+Wexler, N. (2019). _The Knowledge Gap: The hidden cause of America's broken education system–and how to fix it_.
+Avery.

 ## On Critical Race Theory

-_Critical Race Theory: Third Edition_

-_Racism Without Racists_

-_The Color of Law_
+Delgado, R., & Stefanic, J. (2017). _Critical Race Theory (Third Edition): An Introduction_ (3rd edition).
+NYU Press.

+Bonilla-Silva, E. (2017). _Racism without Racists: Color-Blind Racism and the Persistence of Racial Inequality in America_ (5th edition).
+Rowman & Littlefield Publishers.

+Rothstein, R. (2018). _The Color of Law: A Forgotten History of How Our Government Segregated America_ (Reprint edition).
+Liveright.

 This is one of the most useful introductions to the basic history of [_de jure_](!W) racism in America.
 An important note, this is _not_ a critical race theory text.
 It is rather a refutation of [_Milliken v.
 Bradley_](!W) through the discipline of history.
 It does serve as a helpful primer to better explore the theories of Crenshaw, Delgado, and Silva in light of injustices which have been encoded into law, either implicitly or explicitly.

+---

+This sourcebook, outside of the Scripture references, largely focused on the need for education which benefits civic life – especially in a liberal, democratic polis.
+I have offered little in the way of Christian formation and education.
+To that end, I will also submit a small note of my own, which I hope to eventually develop into a full essay, but is now a collection of thoughts: [Children should have a robust Christian education](/christian-education/children).

 [^1]: And segregation.
 Randall Balmer is considered [the first to make this connection](https://www.amazon.com/Thy-Kingdom-Come-Religious-Threatens/dp/0465005209), but everyone from [Kruse](https://www.amazon.com/One-Nation-Under-God-Corporate/dp/1501238213) to [Du Mez](https://www.npr.org/2022/05/08/1097514184/how-abortion-became-a-mobilizing-issue-among-the-religious-right) to [Vischer](https://www.youtube.com/watch?v=RvWD7ykNjCc) have further highlighted the peculiarity in the evangelical (and then Moral Majority) rally around the pro-life cause.
 [^left-crt]: It's important to emphasize that within this rhetorical device I am not claiming that any proponent on the left is extending the discussion of race (as a content-area) beyond the subjects in which it has traditionally been taught (social studies, history, and occasionally language arts).